Introduction:

 Is my faith real?

-Well, your faith needs tested and there's only one way that happens.
+Well, your faith needs tested, and there's only one way that happens.

-See what Peter says again.
+See what Peter says again, 1 Peter 1.

+He says, "And this you rejoice."
 Oh, there's rejoice again.

-For what Peter?
+For what, Peter?

-perishes though it is tested by fire, may be found to result in praise and glory and
+"So that the tested genuineness of your faith, more precious than gold, that perishes though it is tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ."
+Here's the point.

 Anyone can say that they believe in Jesus Christ at a prayer meeting.

-Or go to a small group and say, "I just want you to know I believe in Jesus Christ.
+Or go to small group and say, "I just want you to know I believe in Jesus Christ.

 It's easy to say it there.